 How To Make Perfect Deviled Eggs

 - Start by Boiling the Eggs: Use your favorite method to hard boil the eggs.
-I like to steam eggs, they come out perfectly every time!
+I like to steam eggs, or use my Instant Pot hard boiled eggs method, they come out perfectly every time!
 Peel the eggs and cut them in half lengthwise.
 Carefully remove the yolks and add them to a medium mixing bowl.

 - Mash the Yolks with a fork until no lumps remain.
 Then add the mayonnaise, butter, dijon mustard, hot sauce, black pepper, and chopped chives.